The Wiggles announce 2021 'We're All Fruit Salad' Tour

 If you had any doubts that live music was well and truly back, let this calm your neurosis.
 The Wiggles have announced the We’re All Fruit Salad Tour, set to kick off in April next year.

-Together, Emma, Lachy, Simon and Anthony and their friends; Captain Feathersword, Dorothy the Dinosaur, Wags the Dog, Henry the Octopus and the latest edition to the wiggles family; Shirley Shawn the Unicorn will embark on a monolithic tour across Australia.
+Emma, Lachy, Simon and Anthony, and their friends Captain Feathersword, Dorothy the Dinosaur, Wags the Dog, Henry the Octopus and the latest edition to the family, Shirley Shawn the Unicorn, will embark on a monolithic tour across Australia.

-Treating fledgling fans and their parents to an evening of wholesome silliness.
+In what’s been long overdue in 2020, The Wiggles will finally be treating fledgling fans and their parents to an evening of wholesome silliness with this tour.

 The We’re All Fruit Salad tour kicks off in Perth on April 10th before heading to Melbourne, Adelaide, Bendigo, Canberra, Wollongong, Newcastle, Sydney, Townsville, Brisbane and Mackay.